katnaps/nixos-base/README.md

     };
 };
 ```
-change katnaps to something you prefer
+change `katnaps` to something you prefer
 look for this line:
 ```
 users.katnaps = import ./home-manager/home.nix;
 ```
 ### configuration.nix
+**Remember to have hostname the same as in flake.nix**
-change "nixos" to something you prefer
+change `"nixos"` to something you prefer
 look for this line:
 ```
 networking.hostName = "nixos"; # Define your hostname.
 ```
-change katnaps to something you prefer
+change `katnaps` to something you prefer
 look for this line:
 ```
 users.users.katnaps = {
 ```
+### Be sure that the hostname in configuration.nix & flake.nix is matching

 once you have done that, on to the next step.
 But before you install NixOS.
 You will need to create flake.lock file from flake.nix, do so with

 ## nix flake update
-since experimental-features "nix-command flakes" has not been enable yet,
+since `experimental-features "nix-command flakes"` has not been enable yet,
 you will need to use a special flag to temporarily be able to use nix flake update
 use the command below:
 ```